slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*

+> *'Never tell the truth to people who are not worthy of it.' -- Mark Twain*

 > *'One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted.' -- James Altucher*

 However, deceiving is not lying.
 Disappointment destroys trust.
 Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.

+> *'It’s hard to cheat an honest man.' -- Kevin Kelly*

 > *'I'm not upset that you lied to me.
 I'm upset that from now on I can't believe on you.' -- Nietzsche*

 > *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

+> *'A lie can travel half way around the world while the truth is putting on its shoes.' -- Mark Twain*

+And don't attribute to malice what you can attribute to incompetence or busyness.
+So never be mean to anybody that can hurt you by doing nothing.

+### On lies

+> *'Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear.' -- Hannah Arendt*

+> *'When you have something to say, silence is a lie.' --  Jordan Peterson*